The ESCP Energy Society is excited to launch the ‘Watt A Time to Be Alive’ podcast series!

-We are thrilled to announce the third edition of the Electric Vehicle Tour of Europe organised by ESCP Europe’s Energy Society, MSc in Energy Management students, Alumni, and the Research Centre for Energy Management (RCEM).
+We are thrilled to announce the third edition of the Electric Vehicle Tour of Europe organised by ESCP Europe’s Energy Society, MSc in Energy Management students, Alumni, and the Energy Management Centre (EMC).

-ESCP Europe Business School Associate Professor & Research Centre for Energy Management (RCEM) Executive Director Dr Kostas Andriosopoulos and Energy Delta Institute (EDI) President Marcel Kramer signed a memorandum of understanding (MoU) on 3rd October on the sidelines of the 6th St. Petersburg Gas Forum.
+ESCP Europe Business School Associate Professor & Energy Management Centre (EMC) Executive Director Dr Kostas Andriosopoulos and Energy Delta Institute (EDI) President Marcel Kramer signed a memorandum of understanding (MoU) on 3rd October on the sidelines of the 6th St. Petersburg Gas Forum.

 The purpose of the MoU is to develop further joint aims in academic excellence by delivering world-class training programmes that respond to the current challenges faced by the industry and expand the international network of energy experts through events and networking opportunities.

-ESCP Europe and its Research Centre for Energy Management (RCEM) are pleased to announce that our fourth cohort of MSc in Energy Management students elected the board members of the School’s Energy Society on 30th September, 2016.
+ESCP Europe and its Energy Management Centre (EMC) are pleased to announce that our fourth cohort of MSc in Energy Management students elected the board members of the School’s Energy Society on 30th September, 2016.

 The Board provides leadership for carrying out the Society’s activities and engage ESCP Europe students in industry related events, maximise networking opportunities and help them develop professional skills through a range of activities:

-On 21st September ESCP Europe Business School and its Research Centre for Energy Management welcomed the 2016 cohort of students onto the unique and innovative MSc in Energy Management (MEM) and Executive Master in Energy Management (EMEM) to the London campus.
+On 21st September ESCP Europe Business School and its Energy Management Centre welcomed the 2016 cohort of students onto the unique and innovative MSc in Energy Management (MEM) and Executive Master in Energy Management (EMEM) to the London campus.

 40 postgraduate students from 18 nationalities – heard from the Director of ESCP Europe’s London campus, Prof. Dr. Simon Mercado who shared the School’s vision and culture, and announced the start of the programmes at the School’s London Campus.